harrymt/masters-thesis/README.md

 Written at the University of Bristol.

-My [thesis](thesis/main.pdf) measures how rewards from different modalities effects peoples habit strength, using a chatbot to track habits by sending notifications to reminder users and delivering rewards from three modalities.
+My MSc [thesis](thesis/main.pdf) measures how rewards from different modalities effects peoples habit strength, using a chatbot to track habits by sending notifications to reminder users and delivering rewards from three modalities.

 An evaluation trial tests this chatbot using real-world participants that will use the bot to track any simple habit over 30 days.